muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 But still, I didn't get any answers.

 "Phanna...
 I have no idea what you're talking about but please calm down.
 Whatever problem you're having, I'm sure we can work it out together."
-Mikay said sincerly.
+Mikay said sincerely.

 That's when I realized, Mikay is not the one.